On the Buchstaber--Rees theory of "Frobenius $n$-homomorphisms" and its generalization: Main tool: characteristic function for a linear map of algebras

-\begin{rem} It is interesting if it is possible to replace in the constructions the Riemann sphere by a surface of a higher genus, e.g. a torus. ``Zero'' and ``infinity'' will be just two marked points.
-It is curious if a meaningful algebraic theory can arise this way, e.g. of something that can be called an ``elliptic homomorphism'' (with an elliptic characteristic function). \end{rem}
+\begin{rem} It is interesting if it is possible to replace in the constructions the Riemann sphere by a surface of a higher genus, e.g. a torus, so that ``zero'' and ``infinity'' will be just two marked points.
+Can a meaningful algebraic theory arise this way, e.g. of something that can be called an ``elliptic homomorphism'' (with an elliptic characteristic function)? \end{rem}